Quiz Call: Sale and physical channel closure

-On a number of occasions in 2008, Quiz Call has switched from Five to Five US because of live sport being shown on Five.
+On a number of occasions in 2008, Quiz Call aired on Five US because of live sport being shown on Five.

 Removal of the show

-On Thursday 10 September, presenter Liz Fuller announced that Quiz Call would end on Five on Saturday 12 September 2009 after 3 years on Five.
+On Thursday 10 September, presenter Liz Fuller announced that Quiz Call would end on Five on 12 September 2009 after 3 years on Five.
 The decision to end Quiz Call came after Five signed a deal with NetPlay TV to broadcast Live Roulette on Five three nights a week; these broadcasts, which were made possible due to the relaxation of the rules regarding such broadcasts on UK terrestrial TV, replaced Quiz Call in the schedule.

 After the show ended, the official Quiz Call website stated that the show intended to return at an unspecified point in the future.
-Quiz Call never did return however, and the Quiz Call website has since been taken offline.
+The show never returned in any form, and the show's website was taken offline in Mid-2010.

 Show format

 A grid or table of money amounts is shown on screen.
 Behind each amount lies an answer to the main question.
 The main question is normally given in a clue word with associated answer.
 For example, Films 'M', Black____ or Things That Are Red.
 A possible 10 – 18 answers are available with numerous outcomes but only the answers on the grid/table are correct.
 The top prize answers worth £1,000, £2,000 and £3,000 were generally difficult but not totally unheard of (such as Marge Simpson's necklace, The headlights on the 'KITT' car from Knight Rider or the seats in the House of Lords – other answers were easier and would be fairly well known such as 'a postbox').
 The host will take calls at random for callers to answer the question, and if it corresponds to an answer on the grid/table they will win a cash prize shown that is available.
 Around halfway through the show, when the presenters swap, the cash considerably drops. for example, the top answer that was worth £3,000 drops down to around £500-£750, and the smallest answer of around £100-£250, drops to around £25-£50.

 Various situations will happen during the show as to how much is available, such as double, triple, 4×, 5×, 6×, 7×, 8×, 9× and even 10× the money, extra answers, instant wins or jackpot amounts.

 Since the show's relaunch on Five, it was revealed on 8 August 2009 that they had given away over £8 million in prizes and £650,000 had been given away in 2009, and on 27 August 2009, it was revealed £710,000 had been given away to 1930 winners so far in 2009.